 This is the new commercial centre.
 The remote shopping mall, without crowds or queues.
-The rise of e-commerce and the online shopping experience shows no sign of slowing down, in fact as Tricia Hussung points out, the online experience might be responsible for up to $20bn loss in revenue for US stores alone.
+The rise of e-commerce and the online shopping experience shows no sign of slowing down.
+In fact, as Tricia Hussung points out, the online experience might be responsible for up to $20bn loss in revenue for US stores alone.
 Even the brick and mortar stores are moving online and closing down a lot of flagship stores.
-Sales and marketing have taken to hyperspace, and tools such as email marketing have been in place for the best part of forty years.
+Sales and marketing have taken to hyperspace where tools email marketing has been waiting for forty years.

 Oh yes, I am not joking.
 The first marketing email was sent in 1978.

-With more products been sought digitally, email marketing has taken a pivotal place within the marketing departments of most companies now.
+With more products sought digitally, email marketing has taken a pivotal place within the marketing departments of most companies now.
 It still offers the best ROI, and is more effective than our beloved cousin ‘Social Media’.
 So we should be getting pretty good at the old email marketing malarkey by now.
-Yet there is something still continues, a practice so ridiculous, I can’t believe in 2018, this is still a topic that needs raising.
+Yet there is something still continues.
+A practice so ridiculous, I can’t believe this is still a topic that needs raising.